 In this guide

-Prediction markets focused on science and technology draw participation from highly specialised individuals—laboratory scientists, software developers, and technology correspondents who can interpret complex technical breakthroughs with greater speed than the broader market audience.
-These venues provide substantial advantages to those with genuine expertise in their chosen domains.
+Prediction markets focused on science and technology draw participation from highly specialised individuals—academics, engineers, and technology writers who can evaluate technical breakthroughs with greater speed than mainstream market participants.
+These venues reward specialised knowledge and rigorous analysis.

 Active Science & Technology Prediction Markets (2026)